UclCommander/Dan/README.md

 ###Installation
 Dan requires that you have composer installed.
 Download it from http://getcomposer.org

-To install Dan's dependicies, run `composer install`
+To install Dan's dependencies, run `composer install`

 ###Setting up the bot